Chapter 1: College Kids for one More Night

 "You didn't have a filter?
 What's that supposed to mean?"

 Warmth emerged onto Rhys' hand again.
-His heart raced and he looked at the hands.
+His heart raced, but he refused to break their eye contact.
 "You're more than a bro to me too, Rhys."
 Vaughn's face was bright pink, but he gave a very sincere smile.
 Rhys couldn't stop staring.
 He just looked so... cute.

 "Really?"
 Rhys asked, "I-I mean.
 Really?"
 His tone of voice didn't change.
 He was in a stage of disbelief.

-Vaughn decided to scoot closer to Rhys, holding Rhys' hand into his.
+Vaughn decided to scoot closer to Rhys.
 "Yeah, really.
 I have for years."

 "Years?
 And I never noticed?"
 Vaughn squeezed Rhys' hand to get his attention, "That was kind of of the point, genius.
-I didn't want to ruin what we have.
+I didn't want to ruin what we have either.
 You've been my best friend since we were in Junior High!"

 "Because you were drugged up.
 I didn't want to take advantage of that."